 Below is a list of approved editors to contact for assistance copyediting and formatting student papers and theses.
-It is required that all drafts of the thesis be edited by an editor from this list.
+It is required that all theses be edited by an editor from this list.
 Editors are independent contractors, not Pacifica Graduate Institute employees.
 Please contact editors directly regarding rates and terms for their services.
 Pacifica Graduate Institute and the Counseling Psychology Program cannot mediate contractual disagreements between independent contractors and students.